cryptoki/playground-hexagonal/README.md

 # Hexagonal Architecture

-A kotlin and spring boot playground to speech / workshop.
+A kotlin and spring boot playground to a speech/workshop "Hexagonal Architecture / Ports & Adapters and Domain Driven Design DDD" from december 2019.

 The knowledge based on the experience from different project and different flavour of the 'hexagonal' interpretation from different teams.

 I tried to focused on the naming and the structuring of the source.

 The slides of the workshop are internal.
 I need to prepare new one.